 It all looked pretty hopeless by the early seventies.
 Lefty eventually lapsed from his survey of the good fight.
 He wanted to find a better way to live.
 He was childishly naïve yet in 1974.
-He wanted to go to Alaska and live in the wilderness. !(+
+He wanted to go to Alaska and live in the wilderness.
+He never has made it so far North.